 The council's Pension Fund must be revalued every three years to set future contribution rates.
-This valuation is undertaken by an external actuarial firm, Aon Hewitt.
+This valuation is undertaken by an external actuarial firm, Aon.
 The latest valuation, as at 31 March 2019, showed that the funding level of the Fund had increased since the previous valuation with the market value of the Fund's assets as at 31 March 2019 covering 103% of the liabilities.
+The 2022 triennial actuarial valuation is underway and will be completed by 31 March 2023.

-As assessed by the actuary on an IAS 19 basis, the council had net pension liabilities of £688m at 31 March 2021 (£607m at 31 March 2020).
+As assessed by the actuary on an IAS 19 basis, the council had net pension liabilities of £408m at 31 March 2022 (£688m at 31 March 2021).
 This reflects the value of pension liabilities which the council is required to pay in the future, offset by the value of assets invested in the Pension Fund.

 The future value of pension liabilities is determined by the discount rate, which is based on the yield on investment grade corporate bonds.
-As the spread on corporate bonds has decreased, it has led to a decrease in the discount rate which increases the future value of liabilities.
-The value of future pension liabilities increased by £464m in year, from £2,185m at 31 March 2020 to £2,649m at 31 March 2021.
+The value of future pension liabilities reduced by £89.3m in year, from £2,650m at 31 March 2021 to £2,561m at 31 March 2022

-The overall deficit grew despite the Pension Fund's assets performing well and increasing beyond their pre-pandemic highs.
-Pension Fund assets increased by £383m in year from £1,579m to £1,962m.
+The overall deficit reduced due to the reduction in liabilities and the Pension Funds assets performing well resulting in and increase of £190m in year from £1,962m to £2,152m.
 Whilst the council is a member of the London collective investment vehicle (CIV), investment performance has been achieved without any direct investment in the CIV.